 The composition of the Japanese sword is made of two different metals; the inner core is soft to sustain possible snap from sudden impact and the outer shell is made of hard steel forged over and over again for it's rigidity and the striking power to cut.
 For the tempered edge, the blade is covered with special heat resistant clay.
 It is designed with a curved blade, enabling to draw the sword as fast as possible.

-Iai-Do is a "deceptively complex" art of drawing Japanese swords commonly known as Katana.
+Iai-Do is "deceptively complex" art of drawing Japanese swords commonly known as Katana.
 Though Iai-Do is a way to cut down an enemy by taking command of the adversary's fate, Iai-Do is not intended to be overpowering or eagerly aggressive because every movement is precisely controlled.
 While walking, standing, or even when seated, one must always be fully alert and aware of the surroundings, invariably prepared to cut down the enemies in accords with austere etiquette.

 HISTORY OF MUGAI RYU